Zhouheng Li

 This diffusion composition approach guarantees safe, collision-free trajectory planning in unseen scenes for safety.
 It can make test-time decisions to generate safe behaviors, such as accelerating to bypass or decelerating to avoid obstacles, thus allowing safe trajecoty planning for diverse scenes without retraining.

-Racing
+Vehicle Racing

 Implementation of the proposed VPMPCC planner on the F1TENTH platform.
 The safe and aggressive cornering velocity with in the sharp U-turn is 11.5 km/h.